Work out to your music.

 within MC-Timer.

-When your session details contain music steps that
+slow or quiet intros.
+When your session details contain music steps that are

-may not be possible to play just the middle section of a song.
-When Try to
+not be possible to play just the middle section of a song.

 will filter your playlist to play only songs that are long enough.
 However, if